 Webpage with links to: videos, sample social media posts, handouts (including DriveSmartVA's See and Be Seen poster) and other resources.

 Webpage with informational links, including: High Visibility Enforcement (HiVE), alcohol education, seat belts, crossing guard program and Youthful Driver training program.

 The Fairfax County Department of Transportation has several pedestrian initiatives underway that aim to increase pedestrian safety, accessibility, and mobility on major corridors including

 Countywide Strategy: Mobility and Transportation

-Mobility and Transportation is one of the 10 Community Outcome Areas within the Countywide Strategic Plan and one of the of the success indicators is to improve traveler safety is developing and implementing a multi-faceted plan to reduce and ultimately eliminate traffic-related deaths and injuries.
+Mobility and Transportation is one of 10 Community Outcome Areas within the Countywide Strategic Plan.
+One success indicator is creating a plan to eliminate traffic-related deaths and injuries.

 As an ongoing commitment to the safety of Fairfax County residents, the Board of Supervisors unanimously supports the establishment of a cross-agency pedestrian, bicycle and traffic safety team that includes the Board of Supervisors staff, Virginia Department of Transportation, and the following agencies: